dommmel/jekyll-contentful/README.md

 #### Content Fields:
-All Entry fields can be used inside the layout templates as {{ page.fieldname }}
+All Entry fields can be used inside the layout templates as {{ page.contentful_fields.fieldname }}

 #### ULRs and Layouts: